Keirua/aoc2020/readme.md

 My solutions to advent of code 2020, in Python

 Some of the cool problems with a reasonnably clean solutions, and/or where I have learnt something are:
+ - 1 using a hand rolled algo vs using itertools
  - 2 using a PEG − Parsing expression grammar.
 Thanks [Fasterthanlime](https://fasterthanli.me/series/advent-of-code-2020/part-2)
  - 7 The counting part was fun, it involves graph traversal using BFS and DFS
  - 8a (parsing and running a simple programming language).
 The first part is straightforward, the 2nd part does not add much